 It is admittedly a convoluted fact pattern that involves some contractual analysis of the DirectTV agreement.
 The overriding trend is still disturbing—that the nation’s highest court continues to uphold provisions that ultimately take away a consumer’s (or victim’s) constitutional right to have their cases decided by a jury of their peers.

 If you have been injured, make sure your constitutional rights are protected and that your case gets in front of a jury.
-Contact the personal injury attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the personal injury attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.